The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: The R-package dirinla

 \section{The R-package dirinla}

-{ } In what follows we show how the approximation works for the case of the Dirichlet regression models using \pkg{dirinla}.
-This package can be installed and upgraded within \proglang{R} \citep{rmanual} via the repository \url{https://bitbucket.org/joaquin-martinez-minaya/dirinla}.
-This Section is divided in three subsections, the first one presenting the necessary commands to perfom a simulation from a Dirichlet regression model, the second one shows how to fit those models, and the last one depicts how to perform predictions using this package.
-In particular, we firstly illustrate how to simulate 50 data points from a Dirichlet regression model with four different categories and one different covariate per category:
+{ } In what follows we {present \pkg{dirinla}, an \proglang{R} \citep{rmanual} package developed to fit Dirichlet regression models.
+This package can be installed and upgraded via the repository {\azul \url{https://github.com/inlabru-org/dirinla}}.
+To show how it works, we present an example of a Dirichlet regression without random effect, although, they can be included in the model, as done in Section~\ref{sec:simulation}.
+Then, this Section is divided in three parts: the first one presents the necessary commands to perform a simulation from a Dirichlet regression model; the second one is devoted to show how to fit those models; and the last one depicts how to predict using the package} {\azul (An extended version of this example is available in the vignette of the R-package \pkg{dirinla}}).
+In particular, we firstly illustrate how to simulate {100} data points from a Dirichlet regression model with {three} different categories and one different covariate per category: \begin{linenomath}